The glory days

 Fred’s dad owned a machine shop, Bond Tool and Die, and conveniently had the necessary equipment to facilitate the new chassis’ fabrication.
 The chassis joints were gas welded, annealed carefully, and tested to ensure suitable adjacent tube strength.
 This would become the first car and was raced on nitro with a blown 354 Chrysler Hemi.
 Nitro was fairly inexpensive in those days, as it was sold as a cleaning fluid, and additionally the AA/Fuel Dragster category usually got paid to race.
 The team was learning about running a motor on fuel and how to competitively race.

 In 1966 NHRA changed the rules for chassis and the chassis now needed to be SEMA certified for safety concerns as the cars became faster.
-They decided to have George Wepplo at Minnesota Custom Fabricators construct an upgraded chassis for the 1966 season.
+They decided to have George Wepplo at Minnesota Custom Fabricators construct an upgraded chassis.
 This car had a wheelbase of 182 inches, and was modeled after noted West Coast builder Woody Gilmore’s flexi-flyer designs.
 The chassis incorporated saddles which rested on the lower frame rails, allowing the car to flex, providing excellent weight transfer and handling with little if any additional front end weight.
 The car also was then painted with a beautiful gold and maroon scheme by House of Kolor founder Jon Kosmoski.
 Also, by this point the team had switched to the larger, more powerful 392 Chrysler Hemi.

 Terry had always been the team’s primary driver, but by mid 1967 career and family obligations were taking more of his time.
 He was working at Metal-Matic, a local tubing manufacturer, and attending extension night classes at the University of Minnesota.
 Fred and Pete were full time students also attending the U of M. It was an interesting time in history when a group of college kids could get together and field a competitive top fuel car.
 Dave Anderson, a local speed shop owner in Minneapolis, was gaining a reputation as a very talented driver and persuaded the team to let him drive the car.